Friendshao/Friendshao.github.io/docs/papers.md

   equation-of-state in spinning binary neutron star systems](https://arxiv.org/abs/1801.09972), *Class.
 Quantum Grav.* 35:145010

-[^note]: Please don't tell me if your favorite papers are not included here, because (1) this list is never supposed to be complete and, (2) I am still reading your papers
+[^note]: Please don't tell me if your favorite papers or books are not included here, because (1) this list is never supposed to be complete and, (2) I am still reading your papers/books!